 The Cragheart’s damage is average but a lot of its abilities can target multiple monsters to boost your damage dealt on your turn.
 The disadvantage is that many of its abilities can also negatively affect allies.

 8 of the Cragheart’s starting abilities are ranged however, there are a fair few melee abilities too.
 It does have a retaliate ability which can be helpful if you find yourself in the adjacent hex to a monster!

 The Cragheart’s starting cards are a good mix of ranged and melee abilities.
 The immobilize and muddle status effects along with a few heals, bring a good element of support to the Cragheart’s role in a group.

 The Cragheart levels up quite slowly because there is not a huge amount of experience on your cards.
 Even where there is potential to get experience, some are conditional on there being an earth element in the room and you use it up.

 The Cragheart is tied with the Brute for first place on health points at level 1.
 Unlike the Brute, however, the Cragheart does have several small healing abilities.
-You’ll likely need these to heal yourself from melee attacks as you may need to take the occasional hit.
-Or you can use them to heal your allies when they get in the way of your attacks!
+You’ll likely need these to heal yourself as you may need to take the occasional hit.
+Or you can use them to heal your allies when they get in the way!

 The Cragheart’s initiative is medium to slow so you usually won’t be the first to take your turn.